data quality part one: four strategies to ensure data quality

 Why do organisations struggle to ensure data quality?

 Data is regarded as something which “has to be done”

-There has been so much hype about data that all organisations know there is value in collecting it.
-However, there is no point simply collecting data unless it is going to prove its value and help an organisation’s long term strategic goals.
-Too often, organisations collect data for the sake of it.
+There has been so much hype about data that all organizations know there is value in collecting it.
+However, there is no point simply collecting data unless it is going to prove its value and help an organization’s long term strategic goals.
+Too often, organizations collect data for the sake of it.

 For many people who are asked to enter the data it is a thankless task.
 Those entering the data get too little value, personally, from getting it right.
 There is no incentive to do the job well.